 A cost per acre is dependant on the crop and the regularity of treatment cycles.
 Once you have selected the machine that is right for you refer to its spec sheet, which will allow you to calculate anticipated costs.

 There are a number of products in our SW range.
-Prices start under $10 000 up to $24 000 $AUS dependant on operational output and the type and quantity of applicator heads required.
+Prices start from under $10 000 up to $20 000 for our base models dependant on operational output and the type and quantity of applicator heads required.
 Check out our products page to see our range.

 Our saturated steam provides rapid penetration and transfer of heat to any vegetation which the applicator heads pass over.
 It is non selective on any organisms.
 A benefit of our economical use of saturated steam is that it does not penetrate more than about a ¼”, 5mm, into the soil.
 This has great effect on the crowns of weed species but little effect and no lasting impact on either the roots of your perrennial crops, trees, vines etc or your important soil organisms.
 Earth worms tend to be found lower down in the soil profile, unless there are very wet surface conditions.
 Our observation is that the destroyed weeds quickly become detritus providing food for a rapid repopulation of soil organisms which helps builds a humus layer in your soil.